Last updated on May 24th, 2023

 Please take note the Tateyama Kurobe Alpine Route will be completely close and inaccessible during winter.
 The opening dates for the Alpine Route Tateyama Kurobe is normally mid of April.
 Please refer to the official website. (https://www.alpen-route.com/)

-In 2019, the close date of Tateyama Kurobe Alpine is from December 1st until 2020 April 9th.
+In 2023, the opening date of Tateyama Kurobe Alpine is from 15th April until 30th November 2023.

 Spring – Summer – Autumn

 Tateyama Kurobe Alpine Route during Spring (April, May, June)